 The Orlando Sentinel agreed with Chicago's Tribune: "While pressing the hard-liners in Iran to abandon the country's objectionable and dangerous policies, the United States must take care not to undermine the reformers who are trying to lay the foundation for a more responsible regime.
 Iran is not Iraq.
 As Mr. Bush, himself, said in his last State of the Union speech, "Different threats require different strategies.""

 New York's Daily News took a much harder line, proposing: "In three major areas -- supporting a democratic Iraq, stamping out terror and curbing nuclear arms -- Iran is failing to act as a responsible member of the international community.
 But there could be hope.
 It lies with the Iranian people.
-On its neighbor Iraq, Iran is "being unhelpful," Defense Secretary Donald Rumsfeld [says].
+On its neighbor Iraq, Iran is "being unhelpful," Defense Secretary Donald Rumsfeld [said].
 "Iran," he explained, "should be on notice that efforts to remake Iraq in Iran's image will be aggressively put down."
 On terror: Iran denies it is harboring al-Qaida.
 On nukes: Why does a state rich in oil and gas need a nuclear energy program in the first place?
 Or is it an arms program in disguise?
 [However] Unlike Iraq under Saddam, Iran has democracy.
 Regime change is possible from within.
 That's the way to go.
 Take the case directly to the people.
 Our quarrel isn't with them, but with the unelected ayatollahs."

 On 28 October 2003 the Senate Foreign Relations Committee held a hearing on "Iran - Security Threats and US Policy".
 This hearing included an exchange between Senator Chuck Hagel of Nebraska and Richard Armitage, Deputy Secretary of State: